Multitrace M\"uller Boundary Integral Equation for Electromagnetic Scattering by Composite Objects: Introduction

-In contrast to first-kind BIEs, second-kind formulations, such as the magnetic field integral equation for PECs and the M\"{u}ller equation for dielectrics \cite{Muller1969}, are intrinsically well-conditioned, leading to fast convergence of iterative solvers on a wide range of frequencies and mesh densities.
-They were historically perceived as less accurate than their first-kind counterparts \cite{ZCC+2003,YTJ2008,KE2023}.
-However, the development of dual basis functions, such as the Buffa--Christiansen (BC) \cite{BC2007} and Chen--Wilton (CW) \cite{CW1990} functions, has enabled conforming mixed discretizations that preserve the favorable conditioning of second-kind equations while achieving accuracy comparable to that of first-kind formulations and improving low-frequency behavior \cite{TCR+2009,CAD+2011,UBC+2017,YJN2013,BCA+2014,LC2024b}.
-Unfortunately, these advantages do not readily extend to composite objects involving junctions.
-It remained unclear how to cancel the hyper-singularities of all participating single-layer operators in multi-component settings \cite{TY2006,SLY+2009}, which is the key mechanism underlying the superior conditioning of the M\"{u}ller equation.
+Unfortunately, in composite settings involving junctions, it remained unclear how to cancel the hyper-singularities associated with all participating single-layer operators \cite{YTJ2005,TY2006,SLY+2009}.
 The single-trace M\"{u}ller formulation introduced in \cite{CHS2017} represents a significant step forward by enabling this singularity cancellation through the incorporation of the multi-potential representation.
 Its discontinuous Galerkin discretization using piecewise-constant basis functions yields rapidly convergent systems.
 Nevertheless, the non-conforming nature of this scheme introduces low-frequency instabilities and degrades the accuracy of secondary quantities, such as far-field evaluations.
 More broadly, this issue reflects a fundamental limitation of single-trace formulations for composite structures: no discrete dual of single-trace energy spaces exists on interfaces that contain junctions.
 As a result, constructing effective Calder\'{o}n preconditioners for first-kind BIEs and conforming mixed discretizations of second-kind equations within the single-trace framework becomes extremely challenging.